 - A customer on a Restricted Circuit agrees to enable the Volt-Watt function for the life of the project if participating in QCT and must initial understanding that projects on restricted circuits are not guaranteed to be approved for export.

-- To operate in a non-export mode on a restricted circuit prior to receiving conditional approval you must ensure that the inverter you are utilizing is qualified for non-export if you wish to early energize your system.
-Learn more about qualified advanced inverters for non-export.
+- In order to operate in a non-export mode on a restricted circuit prior to receiving conditional approval you must ensure that the inverter you are utilizing is qualified for non-export if you wish to early energize your system.
+Qualified advanced inverters for non-export can be found here.